Skip to Main Content

 Register Now

-CUI Alumni are asked to send encouraging postcards to their professors.
-CUI will provide postcards, addresses, and postage to all interested alumni.
+Concordia Alumni are asked to send encouraging postcards to their professors.
+Concordia will provide postcards, addresses, and postage to all interested alumni.

 Register Now